mitsuhiko/lucumr/2024/11/8/what-if-my-tribe-is-wrong.rst

 everything I stand for and the remind me a lot of that film.
 At the same time, he's not literal Hitler, and reducing him to that level destroys a lot of the discourse around him.
 It's even harder for me with Musk.
-His morals are completely off, he seems to a person I would not want to be a friend with, yet he's successful and he's pushing humanity forward.
+His morals are completely off, he seems to a person I would not want to be friends with, yet he's successful and he's pushing humanity forward.

 It's challenging to reconcile my strong opposition to their (and other's) rhetoric and policies with the need to maintain a nuanced view of them.